vdharshan/DeepBioDiv-MVP/README.md

 - **G** (Guanine) - Always pairs with C
 - **C** (Cytosine) - Always pairs with G

-Like letters in a 4-letter alphabet that spells out the instructions for life!

 ### **E-value**
 A measure of how likely your DNA match happened by pure chance:
 - **Small numbers** (like 0.0001) = Great match, very unlikely to be random
 - **Big numbers** (like 0.5) = Poor match, could easily be random
-- Think of it like a "confidence score" - smaller is better!

 ### **Percent Identity**
 How similar your DNA is to the database sequence: